- Subscribe Today

 Statistical methods - If they are involved in production issues, training on statistical methods including data analytics should be included.

 Unless there is personal injury, an environmental accident or a large cost involved, don’t start every effort with an expensive analysis.
 You can often be more effective by using the five whys, Ishikawa/fishbone or a simple cause and effect analysis to solve many problems.
 A situation appraisal may help you select another method when it appears the problem can be solved with a simpler method.
 Causal factor trees, fault or logic trees can take a substantial amount of time to complete.
 This can range from a day to several weeks.
 Failure mode and effect analysis takes weeks or months to complete.

-Two resources you may find useful for additional information on root cause analysis are:
+A resource you may find useful for additional information on root cause analysis: